JoeyCheung/Dotfiles/README.md

 # Issues

-- Try to figure out to get vim and it's plugins to work properly.
+- Try to figure out how to get vim and it's plugins to work properly.

 # Frequently Ask Questions